-This Policy is to be made available on Jumbo's external website for people outside Jumbo to access, and Jumbo's intranet for employees and officers to access.
+This Policy is to be made available on Jumbo's external website for people outside Jumbo to access, and Jumbo's intranet for Workplace Participants to access.

-It will be communicated to all officers and employees annually through ongoing education and training for employees, and those who may be Eligible Recipients.
+It will be communicated to all Workplace Participants annually through ongoing education and training for Workplace Participants, and those who may be Eligible Recipients.